Baptism and Marriage Registers for the Ballyoughter Area

-The National Library of Ireland (NLI) hold a collection of Catholic parish registers for births and marriages in microfilm format.
-The recording process took 20 years to complete from its commencement in the early 1950s.
-The work was carried out by the NLI with the permission of the Catholic hierarchy.
+The National Library of Ireland (NLI) holds a collection of Catholic parish registers for baptisms and marriages in microfilm format.
+The microfilming began in the 1950s and was completed over a period of about 20 years, with the permission of the Catholic hierarchy.

 The importance of the registers cannot be overstated as they are, in most instances, the only primary source of history for family research before the census of 1901 due to the loss of most earlier census data.